A-Nuru/Library-Management-System/README_SRS.md

 -	The admin can add, remove, issue and return the book.
 -	Reminding the user about the return date.
 -	Calculates fine for late submission of books.

+## 2. Overall Description
+### 2.1	Software Architecture
+This Library Management System (LMS) Software is a new system designed to bring about more effective and efficient monitoring and controlling of the transactions in the library so that it gives a complete information about the library at any point in time.

+### Context Diagram

+The Context Diagram defines the interfaces between the internal and external systems.
+It is made up of the internal system – the Library Management System interacting with the external systems – the Actors, which include the Users, Administrators, Book and Catalogue.
+The Users interact with the Library Management System physically using the Screen and Keyboard and logically, using the GUI.
+Similarly, the Administrators interact with the Library Management System physically using the Screen and Keyboard and logically, using the GUI.
+Additionally, The Book interact with the Library Management System physically using the laser beam, and logically, using the barcode.